authelia/authelia/docs/contributing/commitmsg-guidelines.md

 * `web`: used for changes to the React based frontend

-* none/empty string: useful for `test`, `refactor` and changes that are done across all packages (e.g. `test: add missing unit tests`) and for docs changes that are not related to a specific package (e.g. `docs: fix typo in tutorial`).
+* none/empty string: useful for `test`, `refactor` and changes that are done across multiple packages (e.g. `test: add missing unit tests`) and for docs changes that are not related to a specific package (e.g. `docs: fix typo in tutorial`).

 #### Summary